lierdakil/pandoc-crossref/docs/index.md

 ## Lists

-It's possible to use raw latex commands `\listoffigures`, `\listoftables` and `listoflistings`, which will produce ordered list of figure/table/listings titles, in order of appearance in document.
+It's possible to use raw latex commands `\listoffigures`, `\listoftables` and `\listoflistings`, which will produce ordered list of figure/table/listings titles, in order of appearance in document.

-`\listoflistings` depends on other options, and is defined in preamble, so it will work reliably only with standalone/pdf output.
+For LaTeX output, `\listoflistings` depends on other options, and is defined in preamble, so it will work reliably only with standalone/pdf output.

-**NOTE:** With Pandoc 2.0.6 and up, you'll have to explicitly separate these commands if they are close together, at least when targeting something besides LaTeX.
-So this will not work:
+**NOTE:** With Pandoc 2.0.6 and up, you might have to explicitly separate these commands if they are close together, at least when targeting something besides LaTeX.
+So this might not work:

 ``` markdown
 \listoffigures